BZFlag-Dev/bzflag/README.md

 files in a directory that you own; for this to work, you have to append to the configure command the prefix option:

-  ./configure --prefix=YourHomeDirectoryHere
+`./configure --prefix=YourHomeDirectoryHere`

-You will then be able to perform a "make install" without needing to elevate your privileges, and all bzflag executable files will be installed in the subdir bin of the specified path.
+You will then be able to perform a `make install` without needing to elevate your privileges, and all bzflag executable files will be installed in the subdir bin of the specified path.